labbsr0x/big-brother/README.md

 dependency_up{name}
 ```

-Where, for a specific request, `type` tells which request protocol was used (e.g. `grpc` or `http`), `status` registers the response status code, `method` registers the request method and `addr` registers the requested endpoint address.
+Where, for a specific request, `type` tells which request protocol was used (e.g. `grpc` or `http`), `status` registers the response status code, `isError` let you know if this response status is considered an error, `method` registers the request method and `addr` registers the requested endpoint address.

 In detail: